jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 As I suggested at the beginning of this section, another way of looking at this is that `y` implies a virtual anchor at the beginning of the pattern that is relative (aka constrains the start of the match) to exactly the `lastIndex` position.

-**Warning:** It has alternately been asserted in other literature on the topic that this behavior is like `y` implying a `^` in the pattern.
-This is inaccuate.
+**Warning:** In other literature on the topic, it has alternatively been asserted that this behavior is like `y` implying a `^` in the pattern.
+This is inaccurate.
 We'll explain in further detail in "Anchored Sticky" later.

 #### Sticky Positioning

-It may seem strangely limiting that to use `y` for repeated matches, you have to manually ensure `lastIndex` is in the exact right position, since it has no move-ahead capability for matching.
+It may seem strangely limiting that to use `y` for repeated matches, you have to manually ensure `lastIndex` is in the exact right position, as it has no move-ahead capability for matching.

 One possible scenario is if you knew that the match you care about is always going to be at a position that's a multiple of a number, like `0`, `10`, `20`, etc., you can just construct a limited pattern matching what you care about, but then manually set `lastIndex` each time before match to those fixed positions.